-13. Will I receive a cost of living increase?
+13. Will I receive a cost-of-living increase?

-In most years, yes.
-You will receive a cost of living increase every December when there is a year-to-year increase in the relevant Consumer Price Index.
+Yes, you will receive a cost-of-living increase each December when there has been a year-to-year increase in the relevant Consumer Price Index.
 Increases are reflected in your January benefit payment.